PostHog/posthog.com/contents/blog/posthog-vs-fullstory.md

 - **Product analytics:** Both FullStory and PostHog offer product analytics, but _what_ they offer is drastically different.
 We explore this comparison in greater detail below.

-- **Build your own apps:** PostHog makes it easy to build your own apps and integrations, including site apps that can be used to inject surveys, messages and prompts into your product.
+- **Build your own apps:** PostHog makes it easy to build your own apps and integrations, including site apps that inject surveys, messages and prompts into your product.

 ### Product Analytics